Custom Item Textures¶

 Replacement for alternate textures.

-For example: the vanilla bow has four possible textures depending on its state:
+For example, the bow has four possible textures depending on its state:

 Replacement for alternate models.